 Excel spreadsheets are one of the most useful tools to create documents with calculations and data and organize the accounting or VAT tax, among other tasks.
 Luckily, while working on Excel you can use various formulas to speed up and facilitate the process.
 In this article, we will show you what it is and how to use formulas.

-It is also possible to click on the button Formula on the formula bar.
-The example below demonstrates the use of a formula in cell C15 to calculate the sum of cells D11 and D13.
+- It is also possible to click Formula on the formula bar button.
+The example below demonstrates a formula in cell C15 to calculate the sum of cells D11 and D13.